 When a beginner first get on a stand up paddle board and doesn’t have any instruction, they tend to use their arms only for taking a stroke.
 It's a common mistake for those who just start to learn how to paddleboard.
 And when you only use your arm to paddle, you are wasting a lot of your energy moving the water instead of your board.
-It will make your stroke very inefficient and your board goes very slow.
-It might even make you feel you are not strong enough for stand up paddle boarding.
-But if you know how to use your core for paddling, then you will be able to make your every stroke more efficient and powerful and no energy will be wasted.
+It will make your strokes very inefficient and your board go very slow.
+It might even make you feel like you are not strong enough for stand up paddle boarding.
+But if you know how to use your core for paddling, then you will be able to make your strokes more efficient and powerful and no energy will be wasted.
 All your energy will be properly transferred to the board and you will find that you are actually moving much faster than before when you only use your arms.
 So if you want better performance in stand up paddle boarding, it’s important to know how to make good use of your core.
 In this post, we will go over a few things to show you how to correctly engage your core when you are paddle boarding.

 - How to properly hold your paddle

-To test how much more powerful it is to use your core for paddling, you can find a friend who’s powerful and has a strong arm to help you find out.
-Ask your friend to hold your paddle blade and then you use your arms only to paddle, you will see that it’s very easy for your friend to stop the paddle blade.
+To test how much more powerful it is to use your core for paddling, you can find a friend who’s powerful and has a strong arm to help you.
+Ask your friend to hold your paddle blade and then use your arms only to paddle, you will see that it’s very easy for your friend to stop the paddle blade.
 And then engage your core in the paddling process, and you will find that your stroke is much more powerful and your friend won’t be able to stop the blade and the stroke.
 By engaging the big muscles of your core, your strokes will be much more powerful and able to make your board go much faster.

 - How to engage your core in the three most basic strokes in SUP